hibou107/blog/content/posts/comparator-library.md

 ```
 ## The entry point

-This is entry point of the implicit search:
+The entry point of the implicit search:

 ```scala
 implicit def genericComparator[A, H](implicit